mcarvin8/prepare-salesforce-sandboxes/README.md

 ```
 USAGE
-  $ python ./query_sandbox.py --alias "PRODUCTION" --sandbox "$SANDBOX"
+  $ python ./query_sandbox.py --alias "PRODUCTION" --sandbox "$SANDBOX" [--url $FORCE_AUTH_URL]

 FLAGS
   -a, --alias=<value> Production Alias used when authenticating with the Salesforce CLI.
+Do not provide this if you are using the --url flag.
   -s, --sandbox=<value>  Name of the sandbox to query.
+  -u, --url=<value> Production Force Auth URL to use when authenticating with the Salesforce CLI.
+Do not provide this if you are using the --alias flag.
 ```

 This script can be used to check the current sandbox status.